Child playing with a wooden Montessori drum set featuring different percussion elements

 Drums

-Look for drums with natural skin or high-quality synthetic heads that produce warm, resonant tones.
-Different sized drums provide varied pitches, enriching the auditory experience.
-Check that drums are securely attached to their bases for stability during play.
+Natural skin or high-quality synthetic heads produce warm tones.
+Different sizes provide varied pitches, enriching the experience.

 Xylophones